35ajstern/simple_academic_website/pages/software.md

 CLUES is on <a href = "https://github.com/35ajstern/clues">Github</a>.

+### adna_hmm

+A Hidden Markov Model (HMM) to infer selection coefficients and allele frequency trajectories, including ancient samples/genotype likelihoods.
+The model also allows you to include coalescent trees estimated by <a href = "https://myersgroup.github.io/relate/">Relate</a> (Speidel, et al 2019).

+adna_hmm is available on <a href = "https://github.com/35ajstern/adna_hmm">Github</a>.

 <!-- Note: this is how to write a comment in HTML.
 Everything in here won't show up on your webpage.-->

 <!--